US jobless claims fall again as some states end federal aid

+The states that plan to cut off the federal benefit represent nearly every one that is controlled fully by Republicans.
+Florida is considering ending the supplemental payment.
+And Nebraska, which officially has a nonpartisan legislature, has said it will maintain the payments while it evaluates all pandemic-related jobless benefits.

+The move is also being considered in two additional states that have Democratic governors, Kansas and Wisconsin, though the Wisconsin governor is likely to veto any rollback passed by the legislature.
+As a result of the action, about 3.5 million people will have their benefits reduced in the coming months, according to Oxford Economics.

-WASHINGTON (AP) — The number of Americans seeking unemployment aid fell last week to 444,000, a new pandemic low and a sign that the job market keeps strengthening as consumers spend freely again, viral infections drop and business restrictions ease.
+Those cutoffs coincide with a steady decline in the number of Americans seeking unemployment aid, which fell last week to 444,000, a new pandemic low, the Labor Department said Thursday.
+Jobless claims have now dropped in five of the past six weeks, a sign that the economy keeps strengthening as consumers spend freely again, viral infections drop and business restrictions ease.

-Thursday's report from the Labor Department coincides with moves by nearly all the nation's Republican governors to cut off a $300-a-week federal unemployment benefit that they and many business executives blame for discouraging the unemployed from seeking jobs.
-Those cutoffs will begin in June.
-Jobless people have been able to receive the $300 weekly benefit on top of their regular state unemployment aid.

-In addition to ending the federal benefit, most of the same states are also withdrawing from programs that provide jobless aid to self-employed or gig workers and to people who have been unemployed for more than six months.
+In addition to ending the extra payment, most of the same states are also withdrawing from programs that provide jobless aid to self-employed or gig workers and to people who have been unemployed for more than six months.

-Twenty-two states, from Texas and Georgia to Ohio and Iowa, will end the $300 federal payment, starting in June, according to an Associated Press analysis.
-Two more states, Florida and Kansas, are considering doing so.
-Those 24 states all have Republican governors and state legislatures.
-About 3.5 million people will have their benefits reduced in the coming months, according to Oxford Economics.
+Among them is Latricia Hampton, who worries that without the $300 weekly federal check, she will fall behind on her mobile phone and internet bills.

+“Those smaller bills are what I’m going to have to get rid of,” said Hampton, 40, who lives in Gary, Indiana.
+“That might not sound like much to some people, but that’s another barrier to me finding work.
+That’s my kids who can’t do schoolwork at home on the computer."

 In Oklahoma, Republican Gov. Kevin Stitt said this week that the state will end the federal benefit on June 26.
 That was unhappy news for Gilbert Cruz and his wife, Marrissa Enloe-Cruz, whose graphic design company in Tulsa has suffered a collapse in business since the pandemic struck.

 Both received jobless aid under the program for self-employed.
-But even with the $600 a week in extra federal aid between the two of them, they had earned more from their business before the pandemic.
 Now, they’re unsure what they’ll do, especially because they’re uneasy about sending their 7-year-old son back to school before being vaccinated.

 “It’s going to mean picking and choosing what bills to pay, or getting behind on things,” Enloe-Cruz said.
 “It will mean whether or not we’re able to put food on the table.”

-Note: This story has been corrected to show that the governor of Kansas is a Democrat, not a Republican.